Step-by-Step OPT Guide for International Students

 🌟 Field of Study Requirements

 The OPT employment must be directly related to the student's major study area.
-Students cannot qualify for OPT in a field which differs from what they have studied.
+Students cannot qualify for OPT in a field that differs from what they have studied.

 🌟 English Language Study Exclusion